roy-jingyang/OrdinoR-doc/source/index.rst

 Using the example applications
 ==============================
-You are welcome to be use the programs and tools developed as part of our research outcomes.
+You are welcome to use the programs and tools developed as part of our research outcomes.
 For instance, "Arya" is a webapp providing a graphical interface to perform organizational model mining with *OrdinoR*.
 There are also command-line programs developed mainly for the purpose of